XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation: Revisiting Graph CL for Recommendation

 \subsection{Contrastive Recommendation with Graph Augmentations}

 Generally, data augmentations are the prerequisite for CL-based recommendation models \cite{zhou2020s,wujc2021self,yu2021self,xie2022contrastive}.
 In this section, we investigate the widely used dropout-based augmentations on graphs \cite{wujc2021self,you2020graph}.
-They assume that the learned representations which are invariant to partial structure perturbations are high-quality.
+It is assumed that the learned representations which are invariant to partial structure perturbations are high-quality.
 We target a representative state-of-the-art CL-based recommendation model SGL \cite{wujc2021self}, which performs the node/edge dropout to augment the user-item graph.
 The joint learning scheme in SGL is formulated as:

 which consists of the recommendation loss $\mathcal{L}_{rec}$ and the contrastive loss $\mathcal{L}_{cl}$.
 Since the goal of SGL is to recommend items, the CL task plays an auxiliary role and its effect is modulated by a hyperparameter $\lambda$.
-As for the concrete forms of these two losses, SGL adopts the standard BPR loss \cite{rendle2009bpr} for recommendation and the InfoNCE loss \cite{oord2018representation} for CL.
+As for the instantiations of these two losses, the standard BPR loss \cite{rendle2009bpr} and the InfoNCE loss \cite{oord2018representation} are adopted in SGL for recommendation and CL, respectively.
 The standard BPR loss is defined as:

 where $\sigma$ is the sigmoid function, $\mathbf{e}_{u}$ is the user representation, $\mathbf{e}_{i}$ is the representation of an item that user $u$ has interacted with, $\mathbf{e}_{j}$ is the representation of a randomly sampled item, and $\mathcal{B}$ is a mini-batch.
 The InfoNCE loss \cite{oord2018representation} is formulated as: